guardian/content-atom/doc/new-content-atom.md

 `ContentAtomEvent`s and similar.

 ## Building and publishing your changes

+You can generate Javascript code with the target `thrift:generate-js`.

 The `root` project aggregates all of the other projects, and we are using the [sbt-release](https://github.com/sbt/sbt-release) plugin so